annarider/mandarin-playbook/claude-exploration/README.md

 This directory contains comprehensive documentation of the Mandarin Playbook codebase structure, data formats, components, and testing infrastructure.

+## Business Context

+### Purpose
+This application solves the challenge of **teaching Mandarin speaking skills through play** for families without access to immersion environments.
+It's an alternative to formal curricula, online tutoring, and textbook-based learning—focusing instead on natural language acquisition through songs, games, and interactive activities.

+It's designed to be a helpful cue card for non-native Mandarin speakers trying to teach kids to speak in Mandarin.
+It reduces the mental energy to remember vocabulary and phrasing as well as boosting the speaking skills of the teacher.

+**What it does:**
+- Provides daily play-based activities that embed Mandarin speaking practice
+- Offers vocabulary, sample phrases, and activity instructions optimized for active play
+- Works for young kids (under 5) with short attention spans AND older kids who resist traditional learning methods

+### Key Priorities
+1. **Engagement through play** — Activities must be genuinely fun, not disguised worksheets
+2. **Speaking focus** — Prioritizes oral production and comprehension over reading/writing
+3. **Low barriers** — Activities work with minimal prep, materials, or child cooperation

+### Success Metrics
+- Kids voluntarily use Mandarin phrases during activities
+- Parent can execute activities without extensive planning
+- Kids request specific activities repeatedly
+- Observable increase in spontaneous Mandarin speech

+### Pain Points Being Solved
+- **Rejection of formal learning** — Kids won't sit for tutoring sessions or workbooks
+- **Artificial context** — Traditional methods feel disconnected from real play
+- **Parent burden** — Creating play-based language activities from scratch is time-intensive
+- **Monolingual environment** — No natural opportunities for Mandarin conversation

+### Constraints & Design Priorities
+- **Mobile-first** — Parent accesses during active play sessions
+- **Quick cognitive load** — Parent can scan a card and start activity in 30 seconds
+- **Variety** — Enough diverse activities to prevent boredom over months of use
+- **Expandable** — Can add Cantonese content, progress tracking, community contributions

 ## Files in this Directory

 ### 01-CODEBASE-OVERVIEW.md